Jonathan didn’t know he wasn’t human. Even if he had, it wouldn’t have changed a thing.

 There was no one else to talk to.
-Nobody else to listen to or practice Mandarin with.
+Nobody else to listen to or practice Frenchwith.
 There were books to read and paintings and scrolls to study, brushes to use on canvases, and pillows when he wanted to sleep—but that was all.

 Seishirou’s games changed.
-He began to let Jonathan-who-was-once-Eiji win.
+Seishirou seemed less inclined to hurt him; and then, he began to let Jonathan-who-was-once-Eiji win.

-Of course, Jonathan didn’t get to hurt him, but he got other things.
-Treats.
+Jonathan got treats.
 Toys.
 Candy.
 Pretty things he could put on the shelves (there were plenty of those because there were no windows).
 Jewelry.
 Fabrics he liked to play with between his fingers, learning and loving the textures.

 Jonathan painted and painted.
 His visions became clearer, and often more violent.
 Sometimes, after painting something big or hard, he had trouble staying upright.